omasew/omasew.github.io/README.md

 10:30am - 11:00am
 **Johannes Doerfert**, Brian Homerding and Hal Finkel (Argonne National Laboratory)
 Title: Performance Exploration Through Optimistic Static Program Annotations
+Abstract:
+Compilers are limited by the static information directly or indirectly encoded in the program.
+Low-level languages, such as C/C++, are considered problematic because their weak type system and relaxed memory semantic allows for various, sometimes non-obvious, behaviors.
+Since compilers have to preserve the program semantics for all program executions, the existence of exceptional behavior can prevent optimizations that the developer would consider valid and might expect.
+Analyses to guarantee the absence of disruptive and unlikely situations are consequently an indispensable part of an optimizing compiler.
+However, such analyses have to be approximative and limited in scope as global and exact solutions are infeasible for any non-trivial program.

+In this talk, we present an automated tool to measure the effect missing static information has on the optimizations applied to a given program.
+The approach generates an optimistically optimized program version which, compared to the original, defines a performance gap that can be closed by better compiler analyses and selective static program annotations.

+Our evaluation on six already tuned proxy applications for high-performance codes shows speedups of up to *20.6\%*.
+This clearly indicates that static uncertainty limits performance.
+At the same time, we observed that compilers are often unable to utilize additional static information.
+Thus, manual annotation of all correct static information is therefore not only error prone but also mostly redundant.

 11:00am - 11:30am
 **Mahdi Javanmard** and Robert Harrison (Stony Brook University)